|Programme Coordinator: Dr Marenet Jordaan|

 The course normally commences during the first week of February, while the final exams and projects have to be handed in by the end of November.
 Hereafter, students still need to complete a practical internship of at least four weeks at an approved media institution of their choice before graduating in March the next year.

-From 2018 the course will consist of six compulsory modules.
+The course consists of six modules.
 Each of these modules forms an integral part of the training and guidance of aspiring media professionals for the digital age.

 Module 1: Journalism Practice (30 credits)